Archit327/AZ900-/Windows AD/FSMO.md

 ### Domain Naming Controller

-This is the role which is given to only one DC. which means that among the forest only one Dc will have this Schema master role.
+This is the role which is given to only one DC. which means that among the forest only one Dc will have this Domain naming role

 #### Purpose
 - It takes care that each Dc in the forest will have unique name.